shikoubox/ROAST/README.md

 Please provide technical drawings in .pdf, to avoid need for SolidWorks.

 # Circuit Boards
-All PCBs are done in KiCad.
+All PCB design is done in KiCad.
 There are old projects done in Eagle, but Autodesk has killed the Eagle.
 Please provide schematics in .pdf, to avoid need for KiCad or Eagle.

-# Software
-Documented on the wiki for the lights https://dtucar.com/wiki/index.php?title=Category:SC_Software.